stmckeni/compaxcomp/README.md

 From there you need to compile and build for parsing via python as I included cython for c/c++ integration.

-in your terminal type " python3 setup.py build_ext --inplace " and then run the .py main compax script and you should be good to go.
+in your terminal type " python3 setup.py build_nem --inplace " and then run the .py main compax script and you should be good to go.

 it is pyinstaller friendly so you could technically create an official executable.